Book-Club-Project/book_club_BE/README.md

 # Mod3 Group Consultancy Project
 #####  (this repo is used with the [Book Club app](https://github.com/Book-Club-Project/book_club_FE))

+## Project Description

+This is a back-end project designed to exercise the fundamental basics of exposing and consuming an API.
+Book Club builds community through literature.
+Users can connect through groups, messaging, and a bountiful resource of books.
+Functionality is achieved by combining our own database, the Google Books API, and external communication APIs to allow real-time communication, discussions, and recommendations.

 reference: [Turing documentation](https://backend.turing.edu/module3/projects/consultancy)

 <details open="open">